 This cuvée has been aged for 54 months, including 12 months on the lees in small oak barrels, then 6 months on the fine lees; 3 years in the cellar after bottling for a maximum Grand Cru vintage.
 This cuvée is composed of 100% Pinot Noir whose berries are harvested exclusively on the terroir of the Grand Cru of Aÿ.
 It offers very nice air bubbles at the opening.
 The robe is slightly amber.
 The nose is composed of white flowers with honeysuckle, yellow fruits and green almonds with a very mentholated taste.
-On the palate, besides a slight chocolate note, there are notes of pear and yellow fruits, dried apricots, with hints of orange peel and burlat (various cherries).
+In the mouth, besides a slight chocolate note, there are notes of pear and yellow fruits, dried apricots, with hints of orange peel and burlat (various cherries).
 It pairs well with sea bass with fennel, pork tenderloin or duck with citrus.
 It is served around 12 degrees, except for the aperitif, it should be served cooler between 8 and 10 degrees.
 As an aperitif, you can choose verrines of foie gras and quinoa; a snack of smoked trout seasoned with ginger.

 HENRI GIRAUD, Lady Jane